Lane County Court Records

 Birth and Death Records

 Birth and death certificates are not public records in Oregon.
 Lane County Vital Records issues certificates for births that occurred within the county in the past five months and 28 days.
-After that window, requests must be directed to the Oregon State Vital Records office.
+After that window, requests must go to the Oregon State Vital Records office.

 Lane County Vital Records